RIR Transfer Policies

 All the RIRs implement policies developed by their communities.
 Everyone is free to participate in their communities and influence policy decisions.
 It is the RIR communities that have chosen to develop policies enabling address transfers.
 The differences between the policies reflect the different needs in each region.

-What is a Transfer?
+What is a Transfer, Intra-RIR Transfer, and Inter-RIR Transfer?

 A transfer changes the registered holder of the addresses.
 Transfers are generally permanent.
 Only the RIPE NCC supports temporary transfers in 2024.
 A permanent transfer is very similar to a sale while a temporary transfer is like a lease.
 Transfers change who has the right to manage the registration data for a block of addresses in an RIR’s database.